 Serious escapades require serious kit.
-BOAT discovers the extreme cruising gear which some of the industry’s most experienced exploration captains never leave port without...
+Sophia Wilson speaks to some of the industry’s most experienced exploration captains to discover what they never leave port without

 “When you are planning a trip, you need to think about not only where you are travelling to, but also what kind of activities you will want to do when you get there and how you are going to get ashore safely to do them,” says Christopher Walsh, captain of 68-metre Archimedes, which has travelled to destinations including the High Arctic, the Antarctic and Papua New Guinea.
 Walsh argues that, for most trips, a Zodiac (a rigid inflatable originally designed for military use) is essential.

 “A Zodiac is just the most indispensable tool that you could possibly have,” agrees EYOS Expeditions’ Ben Lyons.
 “People in the yachting world look at these open rubber boats and think they are not going to look good in Monaco, but they are just the perfect tool for expeditions – they’re rugged and indestructible.”
 And a Zodiac shouldn’t just be considered for polar explorations.
 “In a lot of remote, tropical destinations there are often large swells, and you are trying to navigate into shallow areas to make beach landings.
 A Zodiac opens up landings like this, on atolls and islands, that wouldn’t otherwise be available,” he adds.